FEMM (duo): Recognition

 Several critics have commended the group for their diverse imagery and fashion style.
-A couple music critics from Singles Jukebox noted that FEMM were more widely noticed by Western audiences than the audience from Japan or J-pop culture.
+Music critics from Singles Jukebox noted that FEMM were more widely noticed by Western audiences than the audience from Japan or J-pop culture.
 Kimi Li from What's a Greek blog compared the Japanese music towards Western culture, and stated "Japan's music industry has been seen to largely play catch up with the rest of the world.
 Major labels are slow to embrace streaming services.
 Japan's iTunes store is a wealth of anison, electro and pop but only a small fraction of that is available globally."
 Li found that although Korean pop music "catapulted" into Western culture, Li stated that FEMM were one of very few Japanese acts to emphasize an Americanized appeal.
+Marquis magazine focused on the duo's fetish attire, saying their "elaborate outfits and videos conquered the (fetish) dance floors in no time."

 The group have found success through Western publications and have been listed in their top acts list; In October 2014, MTV Iggy listed FEMM as their "Artist to Watch" from a public vote.
 Colin McQuistan from The Huffington Post listed FEMM as one of their top six acts of 2016; McQuistan stated "I'm talking about FEMM, a deceptively slick production from Japan featuring two very real humans Honey-B and W-Trouble (sigh) who claim to 'stand up for the rights of mannequins worldwide' (double sigh).
 But who cares what their shtick is; the music is super commercial, catchy and very cleverly written pop."

-Philanthropy
+Activism

-In 2015, FEMM uploaded videos to their YouTube channel of them and female back-up dancers performing "Fxxk Boyz Get Money" and "Anaconda" by Trinidian-American recording artist and rapper Nicki Minaj in a Tokyo bath house.
-The short videos were in support of the "Dance is Not a Crime" campaign that were hosted by FEMM, which was in protest of Japan's legislation where night clubs would be closed at midnight and prohibited "no dancing" signs at several clubs and areas.
-The Businesses Affecting Public Morals Regulation Act, which was introduced in 1948, prohibited people to dance within 66 metres from night clubs after a certain cut-off time, despite public retaliation; law and police department enforcements increased by 2011.
-FEMM protested the law throughout 2015, using hashtags on several social media websites and through music videos; the video was advertised by Japanese record label Dimension Point and included "Fxxk Boyz Get Money" on their compilation album.
+In 2015, FEMM uploaded videos to their YouTube channel performing "Fxxk Boyz Get Money" and "Anaconda" by Nicki Minaj in a Tokyo bath house.
+The short videos were created in support of the "Dance is Not a Crime" campaign which protested Japan's legislation in which night clubs would be closed at midnight and post "no dancing" signs at several clubs and areas.
+The Businesses Affecting Public Morals Regulation Act, which was introduced in 1948, prohibited people to dance within 66 metres from night clubs after a certain cut-off time.
+Despite public retaliation, law and police department enforcements increased by 2011.
+FEMM protested the law throughout 2015, using hashtags on social media websites and through music videos.
+The video was advertised by Japanese record label Dimension Point and included "Fxxk Boyz Get Money" on their compilation album.